pierangeloc/programs-as-data/presentation/deckset.md

   .map(_.flatten)
 ```

-^One problem is that we are using unconstrained functions.
+^One problem is that the door is open to put any function in the collect phase.
 Nothing prevents us from putting there one constant error (CLICK), or even letting the whole computation blow up at runtime(CLICK)

 ---